Prospective business owners register their businesses in at least two, and possibly three ways. They

 form is returned.
 The Post Office cannot forward annual report forms.
 If

-your LLC is administratively dissolved and you want it reinstated, you
+your LLC is administratively dissolved and you want to reinstate it,

-must contact the Secretary of State's office to determine how to
+contact the Secretary of State's office to determine how to proceed.

 Limited Liability Company (PLLC) is an LLC whose members